 However, hepatitis C continues to make a significant contribution to current rates of end-stage liver disease.
-I welcomed the recommendations to tackle that in the report, “Eliminating Hepatitis C in England”, which was published in March by the all-party parliamentary group on liver health, of which the hon.
-Member for Southend West is co-chair.
+I welcomed the recommendations to tackle that in the report, “Eliminating Hepatitis C in England”, which was published in March by the all-party parliamentary group on liver health, of which my hon.
+Friend the Member for Southend West is co-chair.
 I often produce a recommendation-by-recommendation response to Select Committee reports in my area, but when I checked with my officials during the debate, I found that I did not do it for that report—I was not asked to by the group—but I offer to do so.
 In fact, I will go further than that—I will go crazy and do it.
 The group will get that from me as a written response to its report.

 This is a timely debate, because NHS England recently launched its procurement exercise for the new generation of hepatitis C antivirals.
 If that exercise delivers successfully, the ambition is to eliminate hepatitis C as a public health threat earlier than the WHO goal of 2030, and to get to 2025.